-where $E_i$ is the electricity generated (MW) by a Source i & CEFi is the CEF (g/kWh) of that source.
+where E_i is the electricity generated (MW) by a Source i & CEF_i is the CEF (g/kWh) of that source.

 Electricity grids often exchange electricity with neighbouring grids to meet the demand.
 Hence, when calculating the average carbon intensity of any region, we should also consider the carbon intensity of any imported electricity.
 However, any grid exporting electricity may import electricity from other neighbouring grids.
 We need to find the origin source of electricity to calculate the carbon intensity of imported electricity, which is not straightforward.
 So, we only consider the average carbon intensity of electricity generated in a region, ignoring any imports/exports in this paper, for simplicity.
+We discuss the effects of imports and exports on CarbonCast in detail in Section 5.2.

 2.3.1 Spatial variability of average carbon intensity.
-Fig. 1 shows the average fraction of electricity generated by each source in the year 2020 in all the regions.
+Fig. 1 shows the average fraction of electricity generated by each source for 2020 - 21 in all the regions.
 We see that the fraction of each renewable or non-renewable energy source varies across regions.
 For example, PJM depends heavily on fossil fuels, whereas Sweden relies heavily on renewables.
 Typically, the carbon intensity of a region is proportional to the fraction of electricity generated by fossil fuels in that region.
 The greener the source mix, the lower the value of average carbon intensity.